Origins of The Name

 The cathedral setting is one of the most elegant, classic and popular engagement ring settings.
 Similar to the cathedral arches it uses arches of metal to support and securely hold the center diamond or colored gemstone.
 The center stone can be set with prongs, bezel, tension or basket design and it can sit low or high above the arches.
 It’s defining characteristic is not how the center stone is held but rather how the mounting is built and how the shank and the arches are relating.

-Advantages and Disadvantages of Choosing a Cathedral Setting
+Advantages and Disadvantages of Choosing a Cathedral Engagement Ring Setting

 1. Cleaning may be more difficult

-3. If the ring is set on high arches it may be more prone to damaged from external objects, or caught in clothes.
+3. If the ring is set on high arches it may be more prone to damage from external objects, or caught in clothes.

 - Different arch degrees, from very small arches to dramatic curves that frame a high setting

-- Different arch widths proportionate to the jewelry itself or the size of the gemstone
+- Different arch widths proportional to the size of the center gemstone

 - Solid or split band arches